sujitkumar05-pcb/30A_Home_Automation_with_ESP32/README.md

 # 30A_Home_Automation_with_ESP32

-ESP32-based home automation system designed for high-current loads

-Supports up to 30A load switching, suitable for heavy appliances

-Integrated Wi-Fi control for remote operation

-Designed using KiCad with industry-standard PCB practices

-High-current PCB layout with wide tracks and proper clearances

-Includes relay/contactor-based switching with isolation

-On-board power supply and protection circuitry

-Focus on safety, reliability, and thermal management

-Complete project files: schematic, PCB layout, Gerbers, BOM, 3D view

-Suitable for smart home, IoT, and industrial automation applications

-All output files are available, including schematic, PCB layout, Gerber files, BOM, and 3D view for fabrication and reuse.
+1. Project Overview

+30A Home Automation with ESP32 is a high-power IoT control system designed to safely switch electrical loads up to 30A.
+It uses the ESP32 for Wi-Fi–based remote control and automation.
+The complete schematic, PCB layout, and 3D design were developed in KiCad, with a strong focus on electrical isolation, proper track width, and safety for real-world applications.